 Cleft Lip and Cleft Palate

-What’s the Treatment for Cleft Lip and Cleft Palate?
+What Causes a Cleft Lip and Cleft Palate?

 In most cases, the cause of cleft lip and cleft palate is unknown.
 These conditions cannot be prevented.
 Most scientists believe clefts are due to a combination of genetic and environmental factors.
 There appears to be a greater chance of clefting in a newborn if a sibling, parent, or relative has had the problem.